DevExpress/testcafe/docs/articles/documentation/getting-started/index.md

 TestCafe will automatically open the chosen browser and start the test execution within it.

+> Important!
+Make sure to keep the browser tab that is running tests active.
+Do not minimize the browser window.
+> Inactive tabs and minimized browser windows switch to a lower resource consumption mode
+> where tests are not guaranteed to execute correctly.

 For more information on how to configure the test run, see [Command Line Interface](../using-testcafe/command-line-interface.md).

 ## Viewing the Test Results